resetswitch/Web-Automation-Example/README.md

 <h4>Solution at a Glance</h4>
 <h6>

 All the images you can download on this wibsite page, can be saved on your local computer.
+Explore this example website yourself: <a href='https://fanart.tv/movie/2300/space-jam/'>https://fanart.tv/movie/2300/space-jam/</a>
 </h6>

 <table>